 Eventually a pattern will emerge where transit can take people all the way to most of the places they want to go fastest whereas single occupant cars cannot reach their desired final destination, only most of the way there, and slower than the bus.
 I know this can work: I saw these kinds of things implemented in my home town and in London as early as the 1970s.

-Downtown Reading today is almost entirely pedestrianized, as is increasingly the case in most other large English towns and cities.
-Open the map below; the area inside the ring of transit stops is entirely pedestrianized where only essential service vehicles can enter.
+Today vehicular access to downtown Reading is heavily restricted and much of the area is pedestrianized.
+Open the map below: the area inside the A329 Inner Distribution Road is accessible only to buses and taxis; service, emergency and disabled vehicles; and residents with permits.
 Also, the surrounding arterials have dedicated bus-lanes which, during peak periods in particular, make the bus the fastest way to get in or out of the downtown core.
 Keep in mind this downtown core dates back to medieval times, with all the challenges such an environment presents to modern developers.
-If they could do it in Reading, they sure as hell can do it in Seattle:
+If they could do it in Reading, they sure as hell can do it in Seattle.